 Schisto camp was a military base and it is close to Piraeus port, in Athens.
-As of 23 March the camp was accommodating 1,971 migrants and refugees.
-The majority of them are Afghani nationals.
+As of 16 March the camp was accommodating 1,971 migrants and refugees.
+The majority of them arrived on Monday 22 February when the camp became operational.
+According to IOM field staff, the majority are families from Afghanistan.
 The camp is run by Alternate Ministry of Migration Policy of the Ministry of Interior and the Ministry of Defense.
 Registration procedure, translation services and health care is provided by First Reception Service (FRS), and Ministry of Defense is in charge of nutrition, hygiene and land planning.
 The site offers 100 beds mostly used for vulnerable groups.
 Apart from that migrants and refugees are accommodated in tents (for 2-4 persons) and 2 UNHCR rub-halls.

-Elliniko I, II, II Accommodation Centre
+Elliniko Accommodation Centre

-4,191 migrants and refugees are accommodated in Elliniko I, II and III Accommodation Facilities as of 24 March.
-The accommodated migrants and refugees are distributed on three locations-Hockey Stadium (1,580), Baseball Stadium (1,431) and at the old Airport (1,180).
-The center is run by the First Reception Service.
-Migrants gathered in Elliniko are mostly single men from Afghanistan, Pakistan and Iran.
+The capacity of the centre reaches 800 migrants; however, about 4,519 people are staying there as of 16 March.
+The accommodated migrants and refugees are distributed on three locations-Hockey Stadium (1,567), Baseball Stadium (1,100) and at the old Airport (1,852).
+The centre is run by the First Reception Service.
+Migrants gathered in Elliniko are mostly single men from Morocco and Pakistan, families from Afghanistan and Iran (the Afghans returned from Idomeni by the police on Monday 22 February were mainly guided to Elliniko).
+During the days prior to 26 February, some Syrian families who had been stranded on the road to Idomeni or at the border had also been hosted in Elliniko.
+However Syrian families are not staying more than one day in the center.

 As of 15 February, the Government of Greece provided a container to IOM within the premises of the camp so as for the IOM staff to be in a position to undertake on the spot registration to the AVRR projects implemented by IOM.
 Other active organizations are the Hellenic Red Cross, the Greek Council for Refugees, the Hellenic Centre for Disease Control and Prevention (KEELPNO, the Ministry of Health), Doctors of the World and Save the Children (mostly dealing with minors).
+Migrants might stay in the center for more than two weeks and some of them express the intent to re-try reaching fYROM after having already failed to cross the border.

-Elaionas Accommodation Centre
+Eleionas Accommodation Centre

-As of 23 March, 712 migrants were hosted in Eleonas.
+As of 16 March, 712 migrants were hosted in Eleonas.
 Most of the migrants are Afghans, Iranians and other migrants from African countries.
-An extension for the accommodation of 600 migrants and refugees is about to be completed.
 The camp was set up in summer 2015 and is run by The Alternate Ministry of Migration Policy of The Ministry of Interior and Administrative Reconstruction together with First Reception Service.
 IOM is present in the camp twice a week.
-Other present organizations and services are NOSTOS-IASIS, Hellenic Centre for Disease Control and Prevention (medical service), Social Service, MSF, UNHCR, SOS Villages, METADRASI, the Greek Forum for Refugees, the Asylum Service of Greece and Army.
-Upon their arrival, migrants and refugees are informed about rules in the center by The FRS and two UNHCR staff members who are assisting FRS with information sharing.
-Migrants and refugees generally remain in the center for a few days, but there are some migrants who are hosted there for over two months.
+Other present organizations and services are NOSTOS-IASIS (for cleaning), Hellenic Centre for Disease Control and Prevention (medical service), Social Service, MSF, UNHCR (once a week), SOS Villages, METADRASI, the Greek Forum for Refugees, the Asylum Service of Greece and Army.
+Upon their arrival, migrants and refugees are informed about rules in the centre by The FRS and two UNHCR staff members who are assisting FRS with information sharing.
+Migrants and refugees generally remain in the centre for a few days, but there are some migrants who are hosted there for over two months.